Monday, Aug. 21 – Friday, Aug. 25 – Candidate qualifying period for municipal candidates

 Click here for a full calendar of this election from the Secretary of State.

-Election Day for the 2023 municipal election is Tuesday, Nov.
-7. Polls will be open from 7 a.m.-7p.m. at all 19 precincts.
+On Election Day, polls will be open from 7 a.m.-7p.m. at all 19 precincts.
 If you choose to vote on Election Day, you must vote in your own designated precinct.
 If you do not know your precinct, find out by visiting the “My Voter Page” on the Secretary of State’s website by clicking here.
 Click here to see polling locations for every precinct in Floyd County.

 A photo ID (such as your Georgia driver’s license, passport, or state identification card) is required to vote.